Brownielocks and The 3 Bears

 The Liberty Bell

 In 1751 the Pennsylvania Assembly bought a big bell for the Pennsylvania State House in Philadelphia to celebrate the 50th anniversary of the colonies.
 So, 9 months later the bell was unloaded in the State House yard.
 There was tons of excitement and people came to hear the majestic ring.
 And then the clapper struck and....gasp!
 Rather than hearing a wonderful tone they heard a CLANK! and saw a huge wide crack on the bell.
 John Pass and John Stow said they could fix it.
 So they broke the bell into pieces, melted it down and recast it (adding some more copper for more strength).
 In March 1753 the new and improved bell was ready!
 Once again the crowds gathered, the people hushed and waited anxiously to hear their wonderful bell tone.
 But what they heard didn't bong, it well clunked.
-So Pass and Stow went back to the fixing the bell, only this time after melting it down they added more tin to help the ton.
+So Pass and Stow went back to the fixing the bell, only this time after melting it down they added more tin to help the tone.
 It was recast again (sigh) and on June 7, 1753 the crowd gathered, etc. and this time the tone was better but well it didn't meet the people's expectations.
 It was rung from the State House and petitions from those that didn't like the sound were ignored.

 The inscription on the Liberty Bell reads "Proclaim Liberty Throughout All The Land unto ALl the Inhabitants Thereof.
 Leviticus XXV:X".
 This gained significant meaning during the Revolutionary War when the new Declaration of Independence was ratified at the Pennsylvania State House the bell rung on July 8, 1776.